ImagicTheCat/FundamentalChemistry/README.md

 ## Concept

-* Follow the periodic table.
+* Inspired from the periodic table.
 * Every atoms/molecules quantities are expressed as mole unit.
 The quantum is the mole.

 ### Blocks